lloydmeta/ltsv-logger/README.markdown

 # LTSV-logger [![Build Status](https://travis-ci.org/lloydmeta/ltsv-logger.svg?branch=develop)](https://travis-ci.org/lloydmeta/ltsv-logger)

+*What's LTSV?* [tsv.org](http://ltsv.org/) has all the details, but to get you started:

+> With the LTSV format, you can parse each line by spliting with TAB (like original TSV format) easily, and extend any fields with unique labels in no particular order.

-Performant and DRY LTSV logger wrapping SLF4J to provide nice LTSV logging for Scala.
-No need to wrap your LTSV pairs in `Seq`s or pay at runtime for [call-by-name](http://infoscience.epfl.ch/record/128135/files/paper.pdf) argument access.
+LTSV-logger is a performant and DRY LTSV logger wrapping SLF4J to provide nice LTSV logging for Scala.
+No need to wrap your LTSV pairs in
+`Seq`s or pay at runtime for [call-by-name](http://infoscience.epfl.ch/record/128135/files/paper.pdf) argument access.